We serve refugee and asylum families from Syria, Iraq, and Sudan. These families are at-risk and below-poverty category.

 We provide them with supplies such as blankets and area-heaters to help these families keep warm.
 In extreme circumstances, we evaluate the need for further assistance.

-What We Do For Refugees and Host Communities
+What Else We Do For Refugees and Host Communities

 Promote the inclusion and participation of all members of the refugee communities, particularly the disabled, elderly, women, and youth.